 - Click Select Stream, Event, or User Property to choose the data on which the audience is based.
 The available choices are:

-- Stream: the platform from which data was generated (e.g, Android, iOS)
+- Stream: the specific app from which you're collecting data (e.g., myAndroidApp)

 - Event: the events triggered in your app

 - User Property: any of the user properties you've set

 - Source: the origin of traffic to your app